(Translate this site)

 Staute

-Exquisite ecstasy flowed into intense agonies.
+Exquisite ecstasy flowed seamlessly into intense agonies.
 Hellish, sadistic demons danced upon my soul.

 It was shaped like a woman.
 At least superficially.
 But it didn't look human.

-The surroundings showed I was still in the same great room I remembered from before.
+My surroundings indicated I was still in the same mind-blowingly gigantic room I remembered from before.
 But there was no sign of the big floating knot.
 The only thing different was I was no longer alone.
 The white figure now floating a few yards away from me was at least human-shaped.

 "Who are you?" my voice rasped out, almost too quiet to be heard.
 I was losing my voice from disuse, it seemed.
 Saying the words caused me to cough.